MooersLab/pymolsnips/README.md

 <h2 name="komodo"> Komodo Edit (Universal) </h2>

-[*Komodo Edit*](https://www.activestate.com/products/komodo-edit/) is a proprietary program with a community version that can be used for free.
+[<em>Komodo Edit</em>](https://www.activestate.com/products/komodo-edit/) is a proprietary program with a community version that can be used for free.
 The developers of <em>Komodo Edit</em> have merged with the developers of ActiveState Python.
 The community version of <em>Komodo Edit</em> has enough features for the occasional writer of code for PyMOL.
 One fun aspect of <em>Komodo Edit</em> is the ability to use themes to customize your workspace.